-Art Foto Mode (AFM) is offering an independent photography programme over a twelve-month period.
+Art Foto Mode (AFM) is offering an independent photography programme over a twelve-month period in professional partnership with the Robert Capa Contemporary Photography Center in Budapest.
 The aim is for participating photographers to produce strong, concise and meaningful projects, exploring the challenging process of creative and intellectual visual strategies.

 Over the course of the twelve-month period, there will be four physical seminar sessions in three different European cities.
 Each series of sessions will be conducted by notable, renowned and experienced photographers, editors, and curators, as tutors.
 The aim of each seminar meeting is to make critical progress with the developing projects, both as a group and individual tutorials.
 Importantly, between the seminars, participants will be required to have monthly Skype/Zoom meetings with the AFM director, Michael Grieve, who will be the overseer of the entire programme.

 Participants can begin the programme with projects that are in the early stages of development or begin with new projects.

 The three European cities will act as inspirational environments to aid in the creative process.
 The locations will be Athens x2, Berlin, Budapest and finally Berlin again for the final exhibition (gallery venue to be confirmed).

 The exhibition will take place in early 2023.
 During the exhibition participants will be required to make a presentation of the work and explain their experience and the process of making their project.
 The exhibition is a focal point to work towards and it is not expected that participants will finish their projects at this point.
 It is essentially an exhibition of work in progress.
 AFM will provide the venue and promotion, and participants are responsible for the production of printing, framing, projections and installation.
 The exhibition will be guided by AFM director, Michael Grieve, but essentially the curation will be a collaborative effort from everyone who is involved.